ianrenton/ianrenton.com/cv/index.md

 <p class="printme">[ <a href="#" onclick="window.print();">Print me!</a> ]</p>
 <div class="contact" style="float:right;">ian@ianrenton.com<br/>http://ianrenton.com</div>
 <div style="display:block;"><h1 style="text-decoration: none">Ian&nbsp;Renton</h1>
-<h2 style="position: relative; top: -0.8em; text-decoration: none">Software&nbsp;&amp;&nbsp;Systems&nbsp;Engineer</h2></div>
+<h2 style="margin-top: 0;">Software&nbsp;&amp;&nbsp;Systems&nbsp;Engineer</h2></div>

+I am an experienced developer of unmanned maritime systems for global Naval forces, and my company’s lead engineer for unmanned vehicle command & control and autonomous navigation systems.
+I work within the company, with other industry players and with international groups to help define the future of unmanned systems at sea.
+I have experience of the full engineering lifecycle, from the bid phase through to in-country support, and provide technical leadership to our in-house software development team.

 <div class="notes visualhook clear">
 <a href="https://careerexplorer.ianrenton.com"><img src="/software/careerexplorer.png" class="left" style="max-width: 300px !important; margin: 1em"></a>
 <p>Fancy trying out an interactive version of my CV?
 You can pan and zoom around a map to check out where I've worked and what I've worked on over the years. <a href="https://careerexplorer.ianrenton.com/">Click here to try it!</a> You can always head back here for more detail or to print this page out.</p>
 </div>

-I am an experienced developer of unmanned maritime systems for global Naval forces, and my company’s lead engineer for unmanned vehicle command & control and autonomous navigation systems.
-I work within the company, with other industry players and with international groups to help define the future of unmanned systems at sea.
-I have experience of the full engineering lifecycle, from the bid phase through to in-country support, and provide technical leadership to our in-house software development team.

 ## Technical Skills